nervepoint/logonbox-authenticator/README.md

 ### Direct Signing

-If you are using a different protocol and cannot redirect the user via a web browser, or want to provide your own user interface, you can perform authentication exclusivley through the API.
+If you are using a different protocol and cannot redirect the user via a web browser, or want to provide your own user interface, you can perform authentication exclusively through the API.

 ```java
 /** Create a client and configure it with the LogonBox server **/